 The idea behind making the film was to show a regular guy (like me) embarking on a journey which some people may assume was only for the experts to try but once completed isn’t particularly daunting after all.
-You don’t need to be a survival expert to hike the Arctic Circle Trail …you just need a little courage; you need to say YES in life.
+You don’t need to be a survival expert to hike the Arctic Circle Trail… All you need is just a little courage; you need to say YES in life.

 Of course, you have to be physically fit and have some hiking experience.
 Equipment and food preparation, packing light, and smelling like an old pair of socks from time to time are the order of the day.

 The inevitable good news was that my backpack would gradually become lighter as I ate through the sachets of porridge, snack bars, and »add hot water« dinners.
 I know it doesn’t sound very gourmet but what you experience in return is the opportunity to hike in a Greenlandic wilderness.
-There you will find over one hundred crystal blue coloured lakes to quench your thirst or swim in, stunning mountain backdrops while hiking in unspoilt backcountry chasing the midnight sun.
+There you will find over one hundred crystal blue-colored lakes to quench your thirst or swim in, stunning mountain backdrops while hiking in unspoiled backcountry chasing the midnight sun.